canada-ca/design-system-systeme-conception/_pages/en/content-design/accessibility/index.md

 ---
 <p>The government of Canada is committed to deliver accessible and inclusive services.</p>

-<p>As your design content, accessibility has to be at the forefront of your considerations.</p>
+<p>As you design content, accessibility has to be at the forefront of your considerations.</p>

-<p>To help you, all the components, patterns and page layouts in the library have been tested for accessibility.
-But making sure your product is accessible is your responsibility.</p>

 <p>To help you, all the components, patterns and page layouts in the library have been tested for accessibility.
 But making sure your product is accessible is your responsibility.</p>